jetbrains-academy/javascript-course/Classes/static_properties_methods/task.md

     }

     static getUnitsOfMeasurement() {
-        // in static methods, `this` refer to an class, not the object instance return this.UnitsOfMeasurement;
+        // in static methods, `this` refers to a class, not an object instance return this.UnitsOfMeasurement;
     }
 }